 Being prepared for severe weather is something we think about while we're home, but we often don't consider it while we're camping.
 As the adults, we'll watch the weather forecast and plan accordingly.
-But our boys still need to know what to do in severe weather situations that may arise while we're camping.
+But our Scouts still need to know what to do in severe weather situations that may arise while we're camping.

 In fact, one of the required Wolf Adventures has the Cub Scout discussing how to be prepared for possible weather changes.